Embarrassingly parallel MCMC using deep invertible transformations: INTRODUCTION

 and the right-hand-side factors, referred to as \emph{subposteriors}, are independently sampled from---in parallel---using an MCMC algorithm of choice.
 The results are then centralized in a coordinating server and aggregated.
 The core challenge lies in devising strategies which are both accurate and computationally convenient to combine subposterior samples.

-The seminal work of \citet{41849} approximates posterior samples as weighted averages of subposterior samples. \citet{Neiswanger2014} proposed parametric, semi-parametric and non-parametric strategies, the two former being based on fitting kernel density estimators to the subposterior samples. \citet{Wang2015} used random partition trees to learn a discrete approximation to the posterior. \citet{nemeth2018} placed Gaussian process priors on the log-densities of the subposteriors, and approximated the full log-posterior as a sum of Gaussian processes.
+The seminal work of \citet{41849} approximates posterior samples as weighted averages of subposterior samples. \citet{Neiswanger2014} proposed parametric, semi-parametric and non-parametric strategies, the two former being based on fitting kernel density estimators to the subposterior samples. \citet{Wang2015} used random partition trees to learn a discrete approximation to the posterior. \citet{nemeth2018} fitted Gaussian process approximations to the log-subposteriors and took the product of their expected values.
 Except for the parametric method, which imposes overly simplistic local approximations that generally result in poor approximations of the target posterior, all of the aforementioned approaches require the subposterior samples to be centralized, incurring extensive communication costs.
 In fact, communication costs have been altogether ignored in the literature so far.
 Furthermore, sampling from the approximate posterior can become difficult, requiring expensive additional MCMC steps to obtain samples from the combined posterior.

 In this work, we propose a novel embarrassingly parallel MCMC strategy termed \emph{non-volume-preserving aggregation product} (NAP), which addresses the aforementioned issues while providing accurate posterior samples.
 Our work builds on the insight that subposteriors of arbitrary complexity can be mapped to densities of tractable form, making use of \emph{real non-volume preserving trasformations} (real NVP), a recently developed class of neural-network based invertible transformations \citep{Dinh2017}.
 This enables us to accurately evaluate the subposterior densities and sample from the combined posterior using importance sampling.
 We prove that, under mild assumptions, our importance sampling scheme is stable, i.e., estimates for a test function $h$ have finite variance.